naraharikr/master_thesis/README.md

 ### Research Objectives

-The ouputs of the reserach is to study,
+The outputs of the research are to study,
 1. convergence of `ADD-OPT`and `FROST` algorithms in case of synchronous networks
-2. extending implementation of both with asynchronous networks and plot the convergence
+2. extending the implementation of both with asynchronous networks and plot the convergence
 3. compare the `Average MSE` of FROST and ADD-OPT in case of asynchronous networks and delays

 ### System Requirements

-The algorithms are developed with `MATLAB (R2020b)` and tested on `Windows`platform. `MATLAB` is sufficeint enough for execution of the scripts, preferably `R2020a` or `R2020b`.
-The back compatibility has not been done, if you're using previous version of the software.
-Also, evaluation of algorithms has been tested only on Windows platform at the moment.
-In case of issues in Linux or MAC kindly raise the query or contact me `narahari.kasagattaramesh@aalto.fi`
+The algorithms are developed with `MATLAB (R2020b)` and tested on `Windows`platform. `MATLAB` is sufficient enough for the execution of the scripts, preferably `R2020a` or `R2020b`.
+The back-compatibility has not been done if you're using the previous version of the software.
+Also, the evaluation of algorithms has been tested only on the Windows platform at the moment.
+In case of issues in Linux or MAC kindly raise the query or contact me at `narahari.kasagattaramesh@aalto.fi`

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Folder structure

 * [`sync_networks`] contains implementation of `push-sum`, `subgradient-push`, `ADD-OPT`,` Projected Subgradient`and `FROST` algorithms with synchronous networks
-* [`async_networks`] contains implementation of `ADD-OPT` and `FROST` algorithms with asynchronous networks
+* [`async_networks`] contains an implementation of `ADD-OPT` and `FROST` algorithms with asynchronous networks
 * [`assests`] contains plots and figures in .eps and .png formats

 **NOTE: Out of above algorithms pushsum, subgradient-push, ADD-OPT needs column-stochastic weight matrix, while projected subgradient and FROST uses row-stochastic weights.
 This information is also available in each `.m` file.
 Be careful to check these requirements if you change weight matrix.**